ChrisWiegman/chriswiegman.com/content/posts/2014-05-02-getting-the-correct-ip-address-with-php.md

 ---
 If you do much work on a WordPress site or other PHP app sooner or later you’re going to need to get the end user’s IP address.
 It used to be easy.
 We used to be able to just get _$\_SERVER[‘REMOTE\_ADDR’]_ and go on our way.

 Today it isn’t so easy.
-For both performance and security many web servers put some sort of proxy in front of the web server which means that if you’re using a load balancer or <a href="https://www.cloudflare.com/" target="_blank" rel="noreferrer noopener">CloudFlare</a> or <a href="https://www.varnish-cache.org/" target="_blank" rel="noreferrer noopener">Varnish</a>&nbsp;_$\_SERVER[‘REMOTE\_ADDR’]&nbsp;_will only return the IP address of the proxy, not the IP address of the user trying to access your site.
+For both performance and security many web servers put some sort of proxy in front of the web server which means that if you’re using a load balancer or <a href="https://www.cloudflare.com/" target="_blank" rel="noreferrer noopener">CloudFlare</a> or <a href="https://www.varnish-cache.org/" target="_blank" rel="noreferrer noopener">Varnish</a> _$\_SERVER[‘REMOTE\_ADDR’] _will only return the IP address of the proxy, not the IP address of the user trying to access your site.
 This means that as far your application is concerned the only user it will ever see is the proxy service itself.

 Fortunately there is a way around this using the <a href="http://en.wikipedia.org/wiki/X-Forwarded-For" target="_blank" rel="noreferrer noopener">X-Forwarded-For</a> header.
 This is a server header set by the proxy to pass through the IP address of the end user where necessary.
 This means that while REMOTE_ADDR still exists the X-Forwarded-For header is the one that is actually tied to the user so we need to use it instead.
 Here’s some code to get you there: